 Two examples can illustrate the logic of this governance system.
-The evaluation of one of the biggest recent federal reform initiatives, the reform of the differentiation structure of the lower secondary school from achievement groups towards individualised instruction in heterogeneous classes through team teaching ('Neue Mittelschule') was fully implemented only in about one of five cases (Eder, Altrichter, Hofmann Weber, 2015).
+The evaluation of one of the biggest recent federal reform initiatives, the reform of the differentiation structure of the lower secondary school from achievement groups towards individualised instruction in heterogeneous classes through team teaching (Neue Mittelschule2) was fully implemented only in about one of five cases (Eder, Altrichter, Hofmann & Weber, 2015).
 Several analyses of the allocation of resources rather find indications of a maximization of resources by the Länder than of a reasonable allocation of them.
 The allocation of resources to the primary schools in the recent decades have led to a substantial increase of resources per pupil in the Länder with a demographic decline, whereas there was no increase in Vienna, the only region which would have afforded more resources because it did not experience a decline (Bruneforth, Chabera, Vogtenhuber & Lassnigg, forthcoming).

-Interestingly, despite this apparent divergence between the demand for resources and the allocation of resources among the Länder, which is documented already since some time in different versions, and can be demonstrated by several observations (e.g., Austrian National Education Reports 2009, 2012; Lassnigg, 2015), virtually no requests for a redistribution of resources can be found in the public debate.
+Interestingly, despite this apparent divergence between the demand for resources and the allocation of resources among the Länder, which is documented already since some time in different versions, and can be demonstrated by several observations (e.g., the Austrian National Education Reports from 2009 and 2012, Specht, 2009a, 2009b; Bruneforth & Lassnigg, 2012; Herzog-Punzenberger, 2012; Lassnigg, 2015), virtually no requests for a redistribution of resources can be found in the public debate.
 This can be possibly explained by a lack of awareness and comparative information about the distribution of resources.
-The system drives each regional unit to look inwardly to the own resources, which are allocated periodically by a political process of financial transfers (Finanzausgleich2).
+The system drives each regional unit to look inwardly to the own resources, which are allocated periodically by a political process of financial transfers ('Finanzausgleich').
 Another possible explanation could lie in an endemically unstable architecture of the negotiated transfers, and a kind of underlying agreement among the actors not to question the distribution, because otherwise the architecture could break down.
 Education is only one part of the complex overall framework of transfers, so even substantial drawbacks in this area could be compensated by advantages in other areas.